 The Good in Feeling Powerless

-That said, feeling powerless is not necessarily an evil thing, nor a mark of failure.
+All the above said, feeling powerless is not necessarily an evil thing, nor a mark of failure.
 It’s something that can occur, and working through feelings of powerlessness, and the difficulties one has with their choices, can lift one’s sense of power, even as that empowerment may not be permanent, or may be reduced later by further considerations.
 The feeling of powerlessness can guide you towards disengagement and reflection – you might find, through this process, that you find fundamentally different directions you want to take in life.
 In essence, feeling powerless doesn’t mean you “are” powerless, but rather it can mean you are at a place where you aren’t sure how you want to use your power, or don’t like the options in front of you.

 Process for working through Powerlessness